Kim285-good/Kim285-good/README.md

 ## Kim Do-hwan

 ### Introduction
-Kim Do-hwan, a computer science student at Sunmoon Univ
+Kim Do-hwan, a computer science student at SMU

 ## 🚀 I usually use